mwcorley79/MPL/README.md

 <hr>

-<b>Option 1: Building the Cmake targets from the command line -- Debug and Release Mode  (these steps apply to both Windows and Linux) </b>
+<b>Option 1: Building the CMake targets from the command line -- Debug and Release Mode  (these steps apply to both Windows and Linux) </b>
 <ol>
   <li> Open a command line terminal (i.e. bash in Linux) and (cmd.exe in Windows)
     <ul>